beached/daw_json_link/docs/cookbook/class.md

 ## Selective mapping

-Not all of the JSON objects members need to be mapped.
+Not all the JSON objects members need to be mapped.
 Below is the same JSON object as in the `MyClass2` example above.
 To see a working example using this code, refer to [cookbook_class3_test.cpp](https://raw.githubusercontent.com/beached/daw_json_link/release/tests/src/cookbook_class3_test.cpp)
 ```json
 {